 -- From Sermon 117

-I am always surprised about the tension and high feelings that come up about Martha and Mary, as if one of the things we have to do is compare ourselves to others and choose one over the other.
-Jesus certainly points out something but it is not a comparison.
-Jesus calls Martha to task over her worry, not her choice of actions.
-The mention of Mary is to call Martha to think about what she does and thinks and does not compare her to Mary as Mary being better.
-One other certainty is that later Mary wails over Lazarus' death while Martha proclaims her beliefs.
+I am always surprised about the tension and high feelings that come up about Martha and Mary, as if one of the things we have to do is compare ourselves to one or the other (or others at all for that matter) and choose one over the other.
+Jesus certainly points out something about each of them but it is not a comparison.
+Jesus calls Martha to task over her worry while Mary does not, not her choice of actions in serving him.
+His mention of Mary is to call Martha to think about what she does and thinks, not to compare her to Mary as Mary being better.
+One other certainty is that later Mary wails over Lazarus' death while Martha proclaims her belief in a life beyond death.
 Jesus calls us to be true to him no matter who we are.

 Jesus entered a village